Bakestall

 Fellow go4awalkers who have already walked, climbed, summited & bagged Bakestall

-Christine Shepherd walked up Bakestall on April 8th, 2009 [from/via/route] Walked from High Side via Whitewater Dash Repeated this walk on 06.09.2023 in glorious September sunshine. [with] On my own [weather] Light Rain which got heavier through the morning - Bagged this again on a much better day on 22.5.12 using walk c248.
+Christine Shepherd bagged Bakestall on April 8th, 2009 [from/via/route] Walked from High Side via Whitewater Dash Repeated this walk on 06.09.2023 in glorious September sunshine. [with] On my own [weather] Light Rain which got heavier through the morning - Bagged this again on a much better day on 22.5.12 using walk c248.

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record